Pittsburgh-NEH-Institute/pr-app/sprint_reports/2022-05-21_sprint-revivalist.md

 - install.md updated (but we should remove nvm)

 # Gabi to do
+- Fill in the rest of the schedule
 - Figure out how we should integrate external APIs (local Apache using MAMP) for mapping
     - divide this to sub tasks
 - creating the "model" table view for visualizations